Northampton Balloon Festival: History

 and featured Rick Astley and Signature but neither were able to revive the festival's fortunes and the event made a huge loss.

 The Borough Council ceased its funding and in mid-2009 the festival was revived by new organisers and moved to Billing Aquadrome.
 It took place 14–16 August 2009 at the new location with free admission.

 The 2010 Northampton Balloon Festival was once again based at Billing Aquadrome, however that year the organisers chose to charge entry.
 The Balloon Festival sat alongside an existing event, the American Car Show and included a variety of stalls and fairground rides.

 In 2012, it was announced that Pure Leisure, the owners of Billing Aquadrome had agreed sponsorship of the event, for a further 3 years.

-The Northampton Balloon Festival was held again on Friday 16th to Sunday 18th August 2013, 15-17 August 2014, 14–16 August 2015, 19–21 August 2016, 18-20 August 2017 and between 17th and 19th August 2018.
+The Northampton Balloon Festival was held again on Friday 16th to Sunday 18 August 2013, 15-17 August 2014, 14–16 August 2015, 19–21 August 2016, 18-20 August 2017 and between 17 and 19 August 2018.

-2019 saw the last ever Northampton Balloon Festival take place, as Billing Aquadrome subsequently pulled out of hosting the event.
-This was due to the limited number of flights over the previous two years' festivals, caused by adverse weather which restricted flying on those occasions.
+2019 saw the last Northampton Balloon Festival at Billing Aquadrome as they pulled out of hosting the event due to the limited number of flights over the previous two years' festivals, caused by adverse weather which restricted flying on those occasions.

+In 2023 the Northampton Balloon Festival returned to The Racecourse park.
+Northampton Town Council (having replaced Northampton Borough Council) are responsible for organising the event.